iai-callgrind/iai-callgrind/docs/src/client_requests.md

 # Valgrind Client Requests

-Iai-Callgrind ships with its own interface to the [Valgrind's Client Request Mechanism](https://valgrind.org/docs/manual/manual-core-adv.html#manual-core-adv.clientreq).
+Gungraun ships with its own interface to the [Valgrind's Client Request Mechanism](https://valgrind.org/docs/manual/manual-core-adv.html#manual-core-adv.clientreq).
-Iai-Callgrind's client requests have zero overhead (relative to the "C" implementation of Valgrind) on many targets which are also natively supported by valgrind.
-In short, Iai-Callgrind provides a complete and performant implementation of Valgrind Client Requests.
+Gungraun's client requests have zero overhead (relative to the "C" implementation of Valgrind) on many targets which are also natively supported by valgrind.
+In short, Gungraun provides a complete and performant implementation of Valgrind Client Requests.

 ## Installation